 During the COVID-19 pandemic a lot of patients admitted in ICU, needed mechanical ventilation and nearly 1 out of 2 of these COVID-19 infected patients developed VAP with 42.7% mortality.
-171 ICU admitted COVID-positive patients were severely hypoxemic with microvascular and parenchymal lung damage.
-172 These patients were under high-risk zone to develop VAP, especially if compared with cohorts with ARDS (acute respiratory distress syndrome) patients and large mixed COVID+ve ICU admitted patients. ^{173,174} COVID Patients with severe lung damage had increased infection rate.
-171
+ICU admitted COVID-positive patients were severely hypoxemic with microvascular and parenchymal lung damage.
+These patients were under high-risk zone to develop VAP, especially if compared with cohorts with ARDS (acute respiratory distress syndrome) patients and large mixed COVID+ve ICU admitted patients.
+COVID Patients with severe lung damage had increased infection rate.

 Viruses have ability to damage immune cells such as lymphocytes, B cells, natural killer cells and T cells which lead to immune cell dysfunction, which is one of the reasons for bacterial and fungal coinfections.
 SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) damages the lung epithelial cells and also slows down ciliary clearance, thereby inviting bacteria as well as fungi infection (Aspergillus and Mucor).
-175 This is the reason why, at the time of 2nd wave of COVID-19, there were multiple cases of mucormycosis reported in immunocompromised patients (uncontrolled diabetes mellitus and leukemia patients) or patients under treatment with corticosteroids and tocilizumab.
-176,177 COVID-19 infected patients showed cytokine storm due to increased level of IL-6.
+This is the reason why, at the time of 2nd wave of COVID-19, there were multiple cases of mucormycosis reported in immunocompromised patients (uncontrolled diabetes mellitus and leukemia patients) or patients under treatment with corticosteroids and tocilizumab.176,177 COVID-19 infected patients showed cytokine storm due to increased level of IL-6.
 Tocilizumab (recombinant humanized monoclonal antibody) reduced the level of IL-6 in a patient's body to protect lung damage and multiorgan failure.
-178,179 But at the same time blockage of IL-6 also had adverse consequences due to its central role in innate immunity and microbial clearance.
-180 Tocilizumab had a higher risk of serious secondary bacterial and fungal infections with subsequent higher mortality.
-181
+But at the same time blockage of IL-6 also had adverse consequences due to its central role in innate immunity and microbial clearance.
+Tocilizumab had a higher risk of serious secondary bacterial and fungal infections with subsequent higher mortality.

 One of the studies reported that approximately 50% of COVID-19 positive patients were infected with both bacteria as well as fungal agents which were highly resistant to multiple antibiotics.
 This study was performed during the 2nd wave of COVID-19 when an unexpected high rate of VAP in mechanically ventilated COVID-19 cases were seen in the ICUs.
-To One of the studies conducted in Iran reported that every Covid 19 patient who were mechanically ventilated had also bacterial pneumonia infections, and all died in ICU except one.
-To Datient had COVID as well as secondary bacterial infections respectively.
-The Alexander of COVID as well as secondary bacterial infections respectively.
+One of the studies conducted in Iran reported that every Covid 19 patient who were mechanically ventilated had also bacterial pneumonia infections, and all died in ICU except one.
+China and UK also reported that 13.9% and 6.1% patients had COVID as well as secondary bacterial infections respectively.

-Invasive and prolonged mechanical ventilation, use of immunomodulant therapies i.e., corticosteroids and anti-IL-6 drugs, overcrowded ICU during COVID-19 pandemic wave (inadequate staffing with more episode of cross-contamination) combinedly increased the risk for VAP development.
-186-187
+Invasive and prolonged mechanical ventilation, use of immunomodulant therapies i.e., corticosteroids and anti-IL-6 drugs, overcrowded ICU during COVID-19 pandemic wave (inadequate staffing with more episode of cross-contamination) combinedly increased the risk for VAP development.186-187